orcasound/orcasite/CONTRIBUTING.md

 First, **ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/orcasound/orcasite/issues).

-If you found bug, you can help us by
+If you found a bug, you can help us by
 [submitting a GitHub Issue](https://github.com/orcasound/orcasite/issues/new).
 The best bug reports provide a detailed description of the issue and step-by-step instructions for reliably reproducing the issue.